Ayushi7777777/Simple-Linear-Regression/README.md

 - `LinearRegressionProject.ipynb`: Jupyter Notebook containing all the code and explanations

 ##  What's Next:
-I'll try Ridge Regression and improve my model performance!
+I'll try Ridge and lasso  Regression and improve my model performance!